handong32/intlog/README.md

     - ebbrt: `EbbRT` implementation of `memcached-silo` and scripts to run
     - linux: `Linux` implementation of `memcached-silo` and scripts to run
 - `tools`: Utilities and other guides for how to boot various OSes

+## Dataset
+We have collected over 4 TB of data from our experimental study, in the processof sanitizing and will post link to download